kubesphere/s2i-base-container/core/README.md

-OpenShift base images (core variant)
+kubesphere base images (core variant)
 ========================================

-This repository contains Dockerfiles for images which can be used as base images to add support for [source-to-image](https://github.com/openshift/source-to-image) without installing several development libraries.
+This repository contains Dockerfiles for images which can be used as base images to add support for [source-to-image](https://github.com/kubesphere/source-to-image) without installing several development libraries.

 Description
 --------------------------------
-OpenShift S2I images use [Software Collections](https://www.softwarecollections.org/en/)
+kubesphere S2I images use [Software Collections](https://www.softwarecollections.org/en/)
 packages to provide the latest versions of various software.
 The SCL packages are released more frequently than the RHEL or CentOS systems, which are unlikely to change for several years.